avaframe/AvaFrame/docs/DFAnumerics.rst

    \mathrm{d}{x}\,\mathrm{d}{y} =
    csz^2 \sqrt{1+\frac{\partial z}{\partial x}^2+\frac{\partial z}{\partial y}^2} = \frac{csz^2}{n_z}

+The same method is used to get the area of a vertex (this does not make any sense...).

 Interpolation
 ~~~~~~~~~~~~~~
 In the DFA kernel, mass, flow depths, velocity fields can be defined at particle
-location or on the grid.
+location or on the mesh.
 We need a method to be able to go from particle property
-to grid field values and from grid values to particle property.
+to mesh field values and from mesh values to particle property.

 Grid to particle
 """"""""""""""""""

-On a 2D rectilinear grid, scalar and vector fields defined on grid points
+On a 2D rectilinear mesh, scalar and vector fields defined on grid points
 can be evaluated anywhere within the mesh using a bilinear interpolation
 between grid points.
 Evaluating a vector field simply consists in evaluating
 the three components as scalar fields.